erroronline1/caro/readme.md

 * [Font Awesome 5](https://fontawesome.com/)
     * SVG ui-icon files, not executable
     * Justification: "Der Mensch ist doch ein Augentier, schöne Dinge wünsch ich mir!"
-    * author has professional license
+    * original author has professional license

 All libraries are embedded locally to avoid external, probably prohibited web requests and ensure availability of tested and approved functionality, do not request outside ressources and do not interfere with the actual database.
 Minimalistic libraries were chosen on purpose to reduce their intended function and dependencies to the most neccessary and are tested as sufficient.
 All libraries are reviewed to adhere to the current code language standards, this applies to libraries without recent contributions too.
 None of the libraries affect the security of the application.